 The internship programs are designed for law school students who have completed one or two years of coursework (two years is preferable).
 Applicants should demonstrate superior academic achievement, an interest in legal research and writing, and the ability to work both independently and collaboratively.
 Interns are expected to be available to participate in the program for at least 15 hours per week, and applicants are encouraged to explore full time internship availability where possible.

-The next programs for which applications will be accepted are for summer and fall of 2026.
+The next program for which applications will be accepted is for fall of 2026.

 - Fall Semester 2026 Internship: The application period for a Fall Semester 2026 internship will open on January 16, 2026 and close at 5:00 pm on March 27, 2026.